MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/hybrid-modern-auth-overview.md

     - Skype for Business Server 2015
     - Skype for Business Server 2019
   - All Skype for Business servers must have the latest cumulative updates installed, see [Skype for Business Server updates](/skypeforbusiness/sfb-server-updates) to find and manage all available updates.
-  - There is no Lync Server 2010 or 2013 in the hybrid environment.
+  - There's no Lync Server 2010 or 2013 in the hybrid environment.

 >[!NOTE]
 >If your Skype for Business front-end servers use a proxy server for Internet access, the proxy server IP and Port number used must be entered in the configuration section of the web.config file for each front end.